-With the Budget coming up and with a new Chancellor at the helm, we have received plenty of queries about potential changes which this announcement could bring about.
 Rather than speculate on what may happen, however, we thought it would be useful to provide some insight into potential areas which have attracted the majority of attention.
-Accordingly, in this edition of View From The Bridge, we have put together a brief summary of some the topics which have been referenced in the financial press, in the lead up to the event.
+Accordingly, in this article, we have put together a brief summary of some the topics which have been referenced in the financial press, in the lead up to the event.

 Limitations of the Conservative Party Manifesto